Simro25011/Paris_-_NY_Airbnbs---Prices-Prediction---XGBoost/README.md

 To do that we will first conduct our prices predictions analysis using XGBoost It is an excellent choice for price prediction due to its ability to handle numeric features and non-linear relationships, its robustness to outliers, and its scalability for large datasets.
 It captures feature interactions automatically and offers regularization parameters to prevent overfitting.
 Its efficiency and performance make it well-suited for the complex and often noisy relationships found in pricing data. we will be able also to determine important features that we can use later on for our Exploratory Data analysis and vizualisation in Tableau.

 ### Price Predictions
-I. Removing unnecessary features and preprocessing for both cities
+#### I. Removing unnecessary features and preprocessing for both cities

--'Country','City', 'State', 'Jurisdiction Names', 'Host Location', 'Market', 'Zipcode','Country Code', 'Smart Location': since we are going to predict prices only for paris, we can take them off.
+- 'Country','City', 'State', 'Jurisdiction Names', 'Host Location', 'Market', 'Zipcode','Country Code', 'Smart Location': since we are going to predict prices only for paris, we can take them off.
 - prices: since most of the airbnb don't have a special price for a whole week or month, we will drop 'Weekly Price' and 'Monthly Price' columns, and predict only daily price. (but I'll do that after filling null values in price column)
 -'Name', 'ID', 'Host Name', 'Host ID', 'Calendar Updated', 'Listing Url', 'Picture Url', 'Neighbourhood Cleansed', 'Interaction', 'Host Thumbnail Url', 'Thumbnail Url', 'Medium Url', 'XL Picture Url','Host Picture Url', 'Host URL': columns that will not help us in prediction.
 - empty columns: 'Host Acceptance Rate', 'Neighbourhood Group Cleansed', 'Experiences Offered', 'Experiences Offered', 'Has Availability', 'License'